Fristi/project-mycelium-v2/README.md

 ![mycelium logo](/logo-mycelium.jpg)

-The mycelium project is a plant monitoring system that automatically monitors environmental conditions in households and gardens using IoT edge devices.
-The system consists of four main components:
+The mycelium project is a comprehensive plant monitoring system that automatically monitors environmental conditions in households and gardens using IoT edge devices.
+The system consists of five main components:

 ## Architecture

 - **edge-peripheral** - ESP32-based sensor device that collects environmental
-  measurements (temperature, humidity, light, battery level) using deep sleep and Bluetooth Low Energy (BLE) for power optimization
+  measurements (temperature, humidity, light, battery level, soil moisture, tank levels) using deep sleep and Bluetooth Low Energy (BLE) for power optimization
-- **edge-central** - Central hub that continuously scans for peripheral devices, collects measurements, manages time synchronization, and handles data persistence with cloud integration
+- **edge-central** - Rust-based central hub that continuously scans for peripheral devices, collects measurements, manages time synchronization, and handles local data persistence with cloud synchronization
-- **edge-protocol** - Shared protocol library that defines the communication format between peripheral and central devices using TLV (Type-Length-Value) encoding
+- **edge-protocol** - Shared Rust protocol library that defines the communication format between peripheral and central devices using TLV (Type-Length-Value) encoding
+- **backend** - Scala-based cloud backend service with REST API, PostgreSQL database, Auth0 authentication, and comprehensive plant management features
 - **app** - Cross-platform desktop application built with Tauri (Rust + React) that provides a user interface for monitoring and managing the plant monitoring system